Just for Patients

 Learn more on the Foods to Avoid page.

-Patients should brush their teeth at least five times each day – first thing in the morning, after each meal, and before going to bed.
-We will show each patient how to floss their teeth with braces and will also provide a special prescription fluoride to be used at home at least twice a week.
+Patients are asked to brush first thing out of bed, after each meal, and before bed, which generally adds up to about five times per day.
+That is a lot, but we like you to become a brushing fanatic when you have braces.
+We will show each patient how to floss their teeth with braces and will also provide a special prescription fluoride to be used at home at least once a week.

 For more information, or to trouble-shoot a problem, see our Emergency Information page.